-- g) Click OK to close the Edit Rule dialog. - h) Drag the SpamSieve Set Category rule to the top of the list. - 5.
+- g) Click OK to close the sheet. - h) Drag the SpamSieve Set Category rule to the top of the list. - 5.
 In the Rules window, as before, repeat the following steps for each type of account that you have. - a) Click the + button.
-Change the name of the rule to SpamSieve Move Messages. - b) Click on the pop-up menu for the If and change it to say Category.
+Change the name of the rule to SpamSieve Move Messages. - b) Under When a new message arrives, click on the pop-up menu and change it to say Category.
 Click on the pop-up menu for None and change it to Junk.
-The criterion should now say Category Is Junk. - c) Click Add Criterion.
-Click on From for the new criterion and change it to say Category.
+The condition should now say Category Is Junk. - c) Click the + button to the right of Junk to make a new condition.

+Click on From for the new condition and change it to say Category.
 Click on the pop-up menu for None and change it to Uncertain Junk.
-The criterion should now say Category Is Uncertain Junk. - d) Click on if all criteria are met and change it to if any criteria are met. - e) Click on the empty space between Change status and Not junk E-mail.
-Click Remove Action to delete the Change status action.
+The condition should now say Category Is Uncertain Junk.

+- d) Click on If all conditions are met and change it to If any conditions are met. - e) Under Do the following, click on the button to the right of Not Junk E-mail to delete the Change status action.

-f) Click on the menu that says Set category and select Move message.
-Change the menu at the right from Inbox to Junk E-mail.
+f) Click on the pop-up menu that says Set Category and select Move Message.

+Change the menu at the right from None to Junk E-mail.
 The rule should now look like:

-- g) Click OK to close the Edit Rule dialog. - h) Drag the SpamSieve Move Messages rule so that it is just below the SpamSieve Set Category rule(s) (and above your other rules). - 6.
+- g) Click OK to close the sheet. - h) Drag the SpamSieve Move Messages rule so that it is just below the SpamSieve Set Category rule(s) (and above your other rules). - 6.
 Now proceed to the Do an Initial Training section.
-To train SpamSieve with spam messages, select one or more of them and then choose SpamSieve Train as Spam from Outlook's Scripts menu.
-To train SpamSieve with good messages, select one or more of them and then choose SpamSieve Train as Good from Outlook's Scripts menu.
+To train SpamSieve with spam messages, select one or more of them and then choose SpamSieve Train as Spam from

+Outlook's Scripts menu.
+To train SpamSieve with good messages, select one or more of them and then choose SpamSieve - Train as Good from Outlook's Scripts menu.
 The keyboard shortcuts for these commands are Command-Control-S and Command-Control-G.

 SpamSieve will process new mail automatically.
-If you ever need to manually ask it to sift through a mix of spam and good messages, select the messages and choose Rules \triangleright Apply All from the Message menu.
+If you ever need to manually ask it to sift through a mix of spam and good messages, select the messages and choose Rules $\triangleright$ Apply All from the Message menu.